pcafrica/advanced_programming_2024-2025/exercises/11/11-py_classes_modules.md

 u_{n+1} = u_n - h \sin\left(u_n\right).
 $$

-1. Write a generator that computes the solution values $u_n$ for a given initial value $u_0 = 1$ and a given value of the time step $h = 0.1$.

-2. Implement a generator decorator `step_counter` that counts how many time steps have been performed.
+Starting from `hints/ex1.py`, given initial value $u_0 = 1$ and a given value of the time step $h = 0.1$, implement a decorator `step_counter` that counts how many time steps have been performed.
+Perform 10 steps.

 ---

 # Exercise 2: `Polynomial` class (1/3)

-You are tasked with implementing a Python class called `Polynomial` that represents polynomials.
+Starting from `hints/ex2.py`, you are tasked with implementing a Python class called `Polynomial` that represents polynomials.
 The class should have the following features:

 1. **Constructor**: The class should have a custom constructor that takes variable coefficients as arguments.
 The coefficients should be provided in increasing order of degree ($a_0 + a_1 x + \dots + a_n x^n$).